 Testimonial Page Examples

 - Esch Landscaping LLC

 ChowNow does a lot right on its testimonial page, but the bread and butter is its collection of production-quality "client stories" videos.
-There's a handful of these awesome, 2–3 minute videos that cover everything from the clients' life before and after ChowNow, to how easy the platform is to use.
-The videos feature some great footage of the clients, their offices, and their food.
+A handful of these awesome, 2–3 minute videos cover everything from the clients' life before and after ChowNow to how easy the platform is to use.
+In addition, the videos feature some great footage of the clients, their offices, and their food.

 Visit mHelpDesk's testimonial page, and you'll see videos and text testimonials equipped with pictures.

 Some of the testimonial videos aren't production-quality, but they get the message across and cover useful and relevant information — which goes to show you don't need to invest thousands in production to get some testimonial videos up.
 Finally, in the theme of earning trust, we love that mHelpDesk closes out its testimonial page with awards and badges of recognition.

 One of the first things we noticed about ClearSlide's testimonial page is how creatively it's named — "What They're Saying."
 It includes a smattering of quotes from customers, topped with client logos from big names like The Economist and Starwood.
 If you have celebrities or influencers within their community, be sure to include and even highlight their testimonials on your page.

 FocusLab took a unique and very cool-looking design approach to its testimonial page — which is fitting, seeing as it’s a design agency.
 Again, it's technically a visual catalog of both previous projects and works-in-progress, but instead of just listing out client quotes, the page opts for a card-like design with interactive, rectangular elements you can click on to see the full case study — with quotes occasionally appearing in-between.